Here's what we're looking forward to in 2016 from the world's top car manufacturers

 Price £18,000 (est), On sale Summer 2016

 If MG’s renaissance is to succeed, what better way of helping it along than with a trendy Qashqai-sized crossover?
-The MG GS, unveiled in China and coming to the UK, is just the model the brand needs.
+The

 To boost the SUV-shaped car’s appeal, MG has made it one of the